Harand Camp of the Theatre Arts: Electives & Activities

 In addition to the theatre program, campers also register for three periods of elective activities per day.
 The camp operates on an alternating schedule of A-Days (M, W, F) and B-Days (Tu, Th, Sa), so campers actually have six classes of their own choosing.
 Examples may include Soccer, Basketball, Swimming, Volleyball, Badminton, Cheerleading, Tennis, Fitness, Zumba, Technical Theatre, Costuming, Improv, Audition Coaching, Story Theatre, Hip Hop, Tap, Photography, Film & Video, Arts & Crafts, Creative Writing, Board Games, etc.

-When not rehearsing in the evening, campers enjoy cabin nights and events, as well as all-camp competitions, concerts and excursions.
-The activity schedule may include the following: talent shows, campfires, Action Territory (entertainment park), beach excursions, skating, Family Feud and Trivia competitions, hobby nights, carnivals, dances, karaoke, bowling, and more.

 History

-First established in 1955, Harand Camp's unique method of teaching has helped thousands develop poise and confidence in an "all-star, no-star" environment.
-Harand came into being as a children's arts studio based in Chicago and area suburbs.
-Founders Sulie and Pearl Harand—already well known for their mastery of the performing arts disciplines—opened the studio as a way to share these unique talents with a younger generation.
-Pearl, a former member of the Chicago Repertory Theatre, taught dramatics, while Sulie, known for her incomparable one-woman interpretations of classic musicals, taught voice.
+First established in 1955, Harand came into being as a children's arts studio based in Chicago and area suburbs.
+Pearl, a former member of the Chicago Repertory Theatre, taught dramatics, while Sulie, known for her one-woman interpretations of classic musicals, taught voice.
 Other staff included Sulie's husband Byron as Business Manager; Nora Jacobs, who had trained alongside Martha Graham, taught dance; and Byrne and Joyce Piven, future founders of the Piven Theatre Workshop, helped with the acting program.
 Staff would soon also include Errol Pearlman on piano, Estelle Spector (now head of the Columbia College Musical Theater program) as choreographer, and future Cultural Commissioner, Lois Weisberg, in drama.

 The studio curriculum focused primarily on musical theater with an emphasis on the community spirit and equal opportunity for which the camp would later become known.
 The studio was also the first to combine training in all three musical theater disciplines – singing, dancing, and acting.
 The children loved it so much that they never wanted to go home so many parents suggested expanding the program to a full camp in the summer months.
 Pearl once told the Chicago Reader that the "dream [had] always been to have a place where kids can laugh and play, where they can develop their whole personality while learning through shared experiences."
 That dream became a reality when a resort in Elkhart Lake, Wisconsin became available.